psadil/psadil/content/post/2022-04-23-tf-dataset-from-3d-nifti/index.en.md

     writing record 0 of 0

+    2022-05-13 15:00:56.962382: I tensorflow/core/platform/cpu_feature_guard.cc:151] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  SSE4.1 SSE4.2 AVX AVX2 FMA
+    To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.

 Calling the above will write a TFRecord file to disk.
 To read that record, define a pipeline that will create a `tf.Data.dataset`.